Growing Sunflowers from Seed: A Complete Guide

 Harvesting Sunflower Seeds

-Harvesting sunflower seeds requires careful timing to ensure they are fully mature.
-Let the sunflower heads ripen on the plant.
-You’ll know they’re ready for harvest when the back of the flower head turns from green to yellow-brown and the seeds become plump and loose.
+Let the sunflower heads stay on the plant until they’re fully ripe.
+You’ll know they’re ready when the back of the flower turns from green to yellow-brown, and the seeds look plump and feel loose in the head.

 Sunflower Growth Hacks – Do They Work?